kayahr/xadrian/README.txt

-A complex calculator tool for X3 Terran Conflict.
+A factory complex calculator tool for X3 TerRran Conflict.